The Great Hall: Recent history

 From the mid-1980s, the building housed several artistic organizations.
 For a period in the 1990s, it was known as Ceilidh Arts Centre before becoming known by its current name, The Great Hall.
 In the 1990s, it housed the Toronto Art School.
 Resident organizations during subsequent periods included the Music Gallery, which featured experimental music, Theatre Centre, for staged productions, and YYZ Gallery, which exhibited visual arts.

 Steve Metlitski and his firm Triangle Development acquired the building and completed a 4-million restoration.
 For a few decades before its recent restoration, the building had gone into disrepair.
 The restoration took two years and included the installation of an elevator to allow accessibility and a new cooling system.
 Following completion of the project in August 2016, the building was reopened the following month.

 In October 2017, the restoration of The Great Hall received the William Greer Architectural Conservation and Craftsmanship Award from Heritage Toronto in the Honourable Mention category reserved for smaller projects.
-Since its restoration, the venue has played host to number of cultural events in Toronto, including the Toronto Fashion Week.
-It also serves as a venue for events such as concerts, weddings and corporate gatherings.
+Since its restoration, the venue has played host to a number of cultural events in Toronto, including the Toronto Fashion Week.
+It also serves as a venue for events such as concerts, weddings, and corporate gatherings.
 In 2024 it provided as the venue for the 2024 Candidates Tournament.
+In recent history, it has been home to a popular recurring concert jam series, dubbed "Listening Room", taking place in the Longboat Hall.